SystemsApproach/tcpcc/algorithm.rst

 Implementation
 ~~~~~~~~~~~~~~

-There are two items of note regarding the implementation of timeouts in
+There are two items of note regarding the implementation of timeouts
-TCP.
-The first is that it is possible to implement the calculation for
+in TCP.
+The first is that it is possible to implement the calculation
-``EstimatedRTT`` and ``Deviation`` without using floating-point
+for ``EstimatedRTT`` and ``Deviation`` without using floating-point
 arithmetic.
 Instead, the whole calculation is scaled by 2\ :sup:`n`,
-with delta selected to be 1/2\ :sup:`n`.
-This allows us to do integer
+with :math:`\delta` selected to be 1/2\ :sup:`n`.
+This allows us to do
-arithmetic, implementing multiplication and division using shifts,
+integer arithmetic, implementing multiplication and division using
-thereby achieving higher performance.
-The resulting calculation is given
+shifts, thereby achieving higher performance.
+The resulting
-by the following code fragment, where n=3
+calculation is given by the following code fragment, where n=3 (i.e.,
-(i.e., ``delta = 1/8``).
+:math:`\delta` = 1/8).
 Note that ``EstimatedRTT`` and ``Deviation`` are
-stored in their scaled-up forms, while the value of ``SampleRTT`` at the
+stored in their scaled-up forms, while the value of ``SampleRTT`` at
-start of the code and of ``TimeOut`` at the end are real, unscaled
+the start of the code and of ``TimeOut`` at the end are real, unscaled
 values.
 If you find the code hard to follow, you might want to try
-plugging some real numbers into it and verifying that it gives the same
+plugging some real numbers into it and verifying that it gives the
-results as the equations above.
+same results as the equations above.

 .. literalinclude:: code/timeout.c